 “Moss on shingles,” he said, “is due to moisture and lack of direct sun exposure.”
 To solve this issue, trim nearby trees and shrubs to allow sunlight on the roof.

 Moisture under the building also is a contributing factor.
 “The unit should be off the ground with air flow underneath,” he said.
 Of course, regular mowing and weed eating up next to the building is essential.

-Finally, regularly check your shed for leaks.
+Finally, regularly check your storage sheds for leaks.
 Check the doors and windows, including the thresholds and door sweeps.
 Also, check the roof for signs of leaking.
 Use caulk where necessary.

-If you’ve run through this checklist and still have mold issues in your building, contact your nearest Byler storage shed representative for help.
+If you’ve run through this checklist and still have mold issues in your building, contact your nearest Ulrich Lifestyle storage shed representative for help.